tylim88/Firelord/README.md

 ✨ Api closely resemble firestore API, low learning curve.

 🌈 Strictly onetime setup per document.
-Once configured, you are ready, no more confusing setup in the future, simplicity at its finest.
+Once configured, you are ready.
+No more confusing setup in the future, simplicity at its finest.

 🐉 Zero dependencies.